 How to get to Aveiro from Porto.

-The train is definitely the easiest and fasts way to get to Aveiro from Porto.
+The train is definitely the easiest and fastest way to get to Aveiro from Porto.
 There is a direct train from Porto to Aveiro departing from either Sao Bento or Campanha train station.
 Aveiro is the last stop on this route so you won’t be able to miss it.
 It is also a really pleasant train journey with some scenic views of the ocean.

 It takes just a little over one hour to get there and one two way train ticket comes to around €7.
 You can check here for the timetable and current ticket price.